 However, premarital agreements are not foolproof and can be challenged in court if they are considered unfair or unreasonable.
 That is why the second solution is often more reliable and a better option when you are trying to protect a child’s inheritance.

 Creating a trust allows you to set aside any property you wish to leave to your children upon your death, their 18th birthday, or other such conditions.
 If you create a trust before you get married, then all the assets you designate for your child will be protected from property division in a divorce.
 While a will can also be used to outline how your assets should be divided, they are often more contested than a trust.

-If you need assistance preparing a premarital agreement or determining the best option to protect your child’s inheritance in the event of a divorce, reach out to a Methuen family law attorney at DiBella Law Offices, P.C.
+If you need assistance preparing a premarital agreement or determining the best option to protect your child’s inheritance in the event of a divorce, reach out to a Massachusetts family law attorney at DiBella Law Offices, P.C.
 We can review your situation and explain all of your options.
 In addition, if you wish to draft a premarital agreement, we can guide you and your future spouse through the process.
 To schedule a free consultation, call our office at (978) 327-5140.